-The first phase has you shooting water, by pressing down, at the “cretins” coming down the platforms.
-Each time you spray one of them, they’ll turn into an egg that you’ll have to chuck into the dirty sewer water.
-Getting rid of them won’t be so easy, since your gun can only hold a limited amount of water and you’ll have to recharge on the grey square.
+In the first phase “Mario” shoots water, by pressing down, at the “cretins” coming down the platforms.
+Each time one of them gets sprayed, they’ll turn into an egg that will have to be chucked into the dirty sewer water.
+Getting rid of them won’t be so easy, since the gun can only hold a limited amount of water and every once in a while, the grey square will have to be used to recharge.
 This phase is a pretty classic single screen arcade gameplay of the early eighties, similar to the arcade Mario Bros or Burger Time.
-You’re also invincible for a potential unlimited time, until you press a button.

 Still, it holds some surprises, like the odd red cretin that runs like crazy.
-Later levels will also include more enemies that you’ll have to watch out for, like the damn buzzards that randomly change direction.
+Later levels will also include even more dangerous enemies, like the damn buzzards that randomly change direction.

-The second phase of the stage is more “adventurous” in that you’ll have to explore the sewers in order to reach the exit while grabbing as many treasure as you can.
-To complete the level there’s no need to grab treasure, but you have to collect the keys to open the doors, thus the whole level must still be explored.
+The second phase of the stage is more “adventurous”, there’s a whole other section of the the sewers to be explored in order to reach the exit while grabbing treasure and gold.
+All collectibles have no real use, outside of ammassing points, to complete the level Mario will have to find keys and open doors, thus the whole level must still be explored.

-This section plays differently: not only all enemies are invincible, but the way you control your character becomes central to the gameplay.
+This section plays differently: not only all enemies are invincible, but the control of the character becomes central to the gameplay.

 Imagine the whole screen divided in squares: every time you move left or right, the hero advances one single square.
-If you press up, he jumps vertically one square, by pressing FIRE he jumps one square to the next.
-This allows the player to execute perfect jumps over enemies but it also means you’re locked on a grid, thus have much less freedom than a platformer like Donkey Kong or Super Mario (which came out the same year).
+By pressing up, he jumps vertically one square, by pressing FIRE he jumps one square to the next.
+This allows the player to execute perfect jumps over enemies but it also means you’re locked on a grid, thus have much less freedom than a platformer like Donkey Kong or Super Mario, which incidentally came out the same year.

-It’s tha particular kind of stiff “train controls” – not tank controls – that leaves no room for error but allows for extreme precision.
+It’s that particular kind of stiff “train controls” – not tank controls – that leaves no room for error but allows for extreme precision.

 Game design lesson: your biggest weakness might be your greatest strength.
 Wait, is this a life lesson too?